voximplant/android-sdk-kotlin-demo/videocall/README.md

 ![marketplace](screenshots/market.png)

 ### Manual
-You can set up it manually using our [Getting started guide](https://voximplant.com/docs/introduction) and tutorials
+You can set up it manually using our [quickstart guide](https://voximplant.com/docs/references/articles/quickstart) and tutorials

 #### VoxEngine scenario example:
   ```